AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 ### Lab Setup

 A lab apparatus was constructed to simulate conditions in an AguaClara plant (Figure 4).
-The electric sump pump, highlighted in red in Figure 4, provides a continuous source of water for the head tank.
-It also provides a constant water level because the water that is going through the overflow funnel is pumped up again by the electric pump.
-The drive pipe is where water with elevation head enters the ram pump, providing the driving energy needed for the ram pump to pump water up through the effluent valve.
-A pressure sensor located at the top of the sealed air chamber indicates the water pressure that exits the valve, which indicates the efficiency of the ram pump.
-This pressure can then be converted to an elevation head to see how high the effluent can be pumped to.
-Water that exits the ram pump as "waste" is the treated water that flow into the tank which contains the ramp pump.
+The electric sump pump, highlighted in red in Figure 4, provided a continuous source of water for the head tank.
+It also provided a constant water level, because the water that was going through the overflow funnel was pumped up again by the electric pump.
+The drive pipe was where water with elevation head entered the ram pump, providing the driving energy needed for the ram pump to pump water up through the effluent valve.
+A pressure sensor located at the top of the sealed air chamber indicates the water pressure that exited the valve, which indicated the efficiency of the ram pump.
+This pressure was then converted to an elevation head to see how high the effluent could be pumped to.
+Water that exited the ram pump as "waste" is the treated water that flow into the tank which contains the ramp pump.
 And Finally, it would be returned to the distribution tank (the tank which contains the electric pump).

 <p align="center">
   <img src="https://raw.githubusercontent.com/AguaClara/ram_pump/master/Spring%202018/Pictures/Ram%20pump%20setup.jpeg" height=400>